jchambers/pushy/README.md

 ## Sending push notifications

 Before you can get started with Pushy, you'll need to do some provisioning work with Apple to register your app and get the required certificates.
 For details on this process, please see the [Provisioning and Development](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ProvisioningDevelopment.html#//apple_ref/doc/uid/TP40008194-CH104-SW1) section of Apple's official documentation.
+Please note that there are [some caveats](https://github.com/relayrides/pushy/wiki/Certificates), particularly under Mac OS X 10.11 (El Capitan).

 Once you've registered your app and have the requisite certificates, the first thing you'll need to do to start sending push notifications with Pushy is to create an [`ApnsClient`](http://relayrides.github.io/pushy/apidocs/0.5/com/relayrides/pushy/apns/ApnsClient.html).
 Clients need a certificate and private key to authenticate with the APNs server.
 The most common way to store the certificate and key is in a password-protected PKCS#12 file (you'll wind up with a password-protected .p12 file if you follow Apple's instructions at the time of this writing):